 Project themes are set by class teachers and students are encouraged to demonstrate their skills and ideas in ways that interest them most.
-All work completed in years 10 and 11 count towards final GCSE grade, therefore students need to complete all pieces on time.
-Students will be expected to maximise their independent learning time to extend on classroom assignments.
+All work completed in years 10 and 11 counts towards the final GCSE grade.
+Students will be expected to use their independent learning time to extend on classroom assignments.
+Students must be present for their Art Exam Preparation from January onwards.
+The Art Exam is a 10 hour exam that takes places in March/April in Yr11.
+ASSESSMENT